Cloth dyeing in a bucket. Cochineal. Natural dyes. Handmade silk scarf. Wedding accessories, micro production, textile design.

 Natural dyes have a lot to offer anyone who chooses to dip their toes in.
 These dyes encourage mindful engagement with the environment around us.
 Recognizing, understanding and appreciating plants is at the core of natural dyeing and this awareness brings us into relationship with our planet.
 Keeping our sense of wonder for the natural world inspires care for it daily.

 From a scientific instead of social perspective, natural dyes are just one piece of the huge sustainability situation with all textile industries.
-These dyes work well for a small scale maker like myself but are likely not a solution for big box stores.
+These dyes work well for a small scale maker like myself but are likely not a solution for large companies.
 Some amazing innovations are coming out of the fashion sector right now and I'm sure there's more to come.

 Back to blog